-The first step is to select your source.
-Exposure has automatically selected both SD cards that I inserted, which is what I want.
-You can also select from a quick list of shortcuts, including the sources you have copied from previously.
-One of my cards appears here because I have copied from it before.
+The first step is to select the source.
+Exposure will automatically select SD cards when they are inserted.
+They can also be selected from a list of shortcuts, including the sources you have copied from previously.
+The card appears here because it was copied from before.
 You can also drag and drop any folders from Finder or Explorer to add them as a source location.

-You can select multiple locations in the source tree, including subfolders, by pressing the ⌘ key in Mac or the Ctrl key in Windows.
-Note the Delete After Copying option, which deletes the images from your source location or locations after they are copied to your destination location.
-I’ll leave this unselected.
+You can select multiple locations in the source tree, including subfolders.
+Press ⌘ on Mac or Ctrl in Windows to select them.
+Note the Delete After Copying option, which deletes the images from your source location or locations after they are copied to your destination.

 Step 2: Review Images

-Now that I have both of my camera cards selected, let’s move on to step 2: reviewing images and selecting the ones to copy.
+WIth your source selected, move to step 2: reviewing and selecting images to copy.

-I’ll select Only New Files so that I don’t see images on either card from previous shoots that I’ve already copied to my computer.
-Next, I’ll close the Source and Destination panels by clicking the triangles.
-This expands the review grid of images so I can view it full size.
-You can also use the keyboard shortcuts ⌘+Shift+left-or-right--arrow.
+Select Only New Files to automatically hide images on either card that have already been copied from the source folder.
+Collapse the Source and Destination panels by clicking the triangles.
+This expands the review grid of images to view it at full size.
+The keyboard shortcuts ⌘+Shift+left-or-right--arrow does the same action.

-Once I have selected all the images I want to copy from the first card, I’ll close the visual preview for that source location and select the images I want to copy from the second card.
-Hovering my mouse over an image displays detailed info on the image, including file, camera, and lens info.
+With all the images selected from the first card, close the visual preview for that source location and select images from the second card.
+Hovering the mouse over an image displays detailed information including filename, camera, and lens data.

-Exposure enables you to toggle between viewing images in grid mode and in single image mode.
-This is handy if you want to compare two similar images more closely to determine which one to copy, or if you just like to review your shoot one larger image at a time to determine which photos to copy.
+Toggle between viewing images in grid mode and in single image mode.
+This is helpful for reviewing images more closely to determine which photos to copy.

 When in single view mode, you can zoom and pan on your image as needed.
-Now that I’ve selected all the images I want to copy.
-I’ll move onto step 3, selecting my destination, renaming my files, and applying different types of metadata.
-I’ll click the right-side triangle to expand the Destination and Options panel.
+With all the images to copy selected, move onto step 3, setting the destination, renaming the files, and applying different types of metadata.
+Click the right-side triangle to expand the Destination and Options panel.

 Step 3: Select Destination and Options

-Selecting Standard Location as the destination option provides me with a list of five common locations.
-I’ll use the default option of my Pictures folder.
-Within my Pictures folder, I’ll create a custom subfolder, using the Ask option and capture time to name the subfolder.
-The ask option causes Exposure to prompt me for my custom text when I begin the file copy, which I’ll demonstrate soon when I begin the copy process.
+Selecting Standard Location as the destination option provides a list of five common locations.
+The default option is the Pictures folder.
+Within the Pictures folder, set an option to create a subfolder.
+And define the name of the subfolder with the Ask option and capture time.
+The Ask option causes Exposure to ask for custom text when the file copy is initiated.

-Using this option helps streamline working with any naming presets that you save, since you don’t have to rename your custom text each time you apply the preset.
-I’ll click the gear icon to save this destination as a destination preset, to speed up future photo copy operations.
+This option streamlines working with any custom naming presets you save, because you don’t have to rename the custom text each time you apply the preset.
+Select the gear icon to save the designated folder locations as a destination preset.
+Presets speed up future photo copy operations.

-I’ll also make backup copies to an external hard drive.
-This creates pristine backups of your images exactly as they came off the card, without any other processing.
+You can make backup copies to an external hard drive.
+This creates backups of the images exactly as they come off the card, without any other processing.
 With these backups, you’ll always be able to recover the images in their original state.

-I’m going to use my original file names for the copy, but Exposure enables me to customize the naming as I did with my destination subfolder.
+Set the original file names for the copy, or customize the naming as done previously with the destination subfolder.

-I can apply existing keywords and collections already in my library, and add new ones as well.
-I’ll demonstrate both.
-Exposure also enables you to apply one or more of its creative presets to images during the copy stage.
-When you add multiple presets, each is added as a virtual copy.
+Apply keywords and organize images into collections already in your library, or create new options.
+You can also apply one or more of Exposure’s creative presets during the copy.
+When you add multiple presets, each is added to a separate virtual copy of the image.

-Exposure helpfully points out the total number of source files, files to be copied, and files to be deleted, in case you want a quick sanity check of what you are about to copy and possibly delete.
+Exposure helpfully points out the total number of source files, files to be copied, and files to be deleted.